GEN 4 SMARTWATCH - SPORT

 To maximize the battery life of your watch, try the following tips:

-CHANGE TO A BATTERY OPTIMIZED WATCH FACE: Some watch faces, especially those with animations or interactive abilities and brighter colours, use up more battery life than others.
+CHANGE TO A BATTERY OPTIMIZED WATCH FACE: Some watch faces, especially those with animations or interactive abilities and brighter colors, use up more battery life than others.

 ADJUST SCREEN BRIGHTNESS: The brighter your watch screen, the more battery your watch will use.
 Turn down your watch screen brightness to save more battery power.
 Swipe down, tap the gear icon to access Settings, then tap Display to adjust brightness.